1. General principles

 3.4.
 Users may have sight of Student Community Action records held in their name or that of their organisation.
 The request must be in writing to the Student Community Action Manager giving 14 days’ notice and be signed by the individual, or in the case of an organisation’s records, by the Chair of the Executive Committee.
 Sensitive information as outlined in para 3.2 will only be made available to the person or organisation named on the file.

 3.5.
 Employees may have sight of their personnel records by giving 14 days’ notice in writing to the Chair of the Management Committee.
+Records are held for 6 years after the employee has ceased working for SCA and they are then destroyed.

 3.6.
 When photocopying or working on confidential documents, colleagues must ensure they are not seen by people in passing.
 This also applies to information on computer screens.